diarmidmackenzie/sdt-condensed/RMT.md

 **RMT Proposition V:** Participants in autonomy-supportive relationships experience mutuality of autonomy support, which leads to relationship satisfaction, secure attachment, and well-being of both partners.

-**Conditional Regard: ** The behaviour of making the love, attention and affection that is offered to another person contingent on that partner meeting certain particular demands or expectations.
+**Conditional Regard:** The behaviour of making the love, attention and affection that is offered to another person contingent on that partner meeting certain particular demands or expectations.

 **Conditional Positive Regard:**  One form of conditional regard.
 Giving of attention and affection as a reward.

 **Conditional Negative Regard:**  Another form of conditional regard.
 Withdrawal of affection and attention as a punishment

-**Parental Conditional Regard (PCR): ** Conditional regard (which could be positive, negative or both) from a parent towards their child.
+**Parental Conditional Regard (PCR):** Conditional regard (which could be positive, negative or both) from a parent towards their child.

 **RMT Proposition VI**: When circumstances turn one basic psychological need against another, this will negatively impact relationship quality, and wellbeing of those in the relationship.

-**Relationship-Contingent Self-Esteem**: When a person's self-esteem is contingent upon their romantic relationships.
+**Relationship-Contingent Self-Esteem:**: When a person's self-esteem is contingent upon their romantic relationships.

-**Objectification: ** Treating or relating to another person as an object, or something to use.
+**Objectification:** Treating or relating to another person as an object, or something to use.

 **Self-objectification:** When a person takes an objectifying view of themselves (i.e. seeing themselves as an object, or something for others to use), a perspective that tends to diminish their sense of autonomy.